Before the Great Depression of the 1930s, we had already experienced a Great Depression.

 - Is there enough money?

 - Is my job safe?

-*Note: Stop worrying and start achieving your goals with my goal success program!
+*Note: Stop worrying and start achieving your goals with my goal success course!
 Learn more here.

 The moments after